Home

-Own BikeDuring any part of the training you can use your own motorcycle, scooter or moped.
+During any part of the training you can use your own motorcycle, scooter or moped.
 You will need to make sure that it is in a road worthy condition (legal tyres, mirrors, working electrics and runs reliably).
-You will also need to ensure that it is insured to be used on the road (although we do not need to see the insurance certificate) and if it is more than three years old it will need to be MoT'd.
-The bike will need to have full sized L-plates and a valid tax disc on display.
+You will also need to ensure that it is insured to be used on the road (although we do not need to see the insurance certificate) and if it is more than three years old it will need to be MoT’d.
+The bike will need to have full sized L-plates front and rear and must have a current road fund licence (road tax).

 You will also need to make sure that it is the correct engine size and power output for whatever course you are taking.